 Budget

 All in all, Cinque Terre isn’t just a place you visit, it’s a place you revisit.
-We plan on staying for longer next time, as the romantic, rustic charm of these fishing villages deserves more exploration than we were able to give it.
+I plan on staying for longer next time, as the romantic, rustic charm of these fishing villages deserves more exploration than we were able to give it.
 If we were to do it over again, we definitely would have splurged on a hotel to spend the night here and done a diving trip early the next morning, as there are some nice reefs up the Ligurian coastline.

 Comment below and make sure you share this post with your friends on Pinterest! (: